-A gentle and nourishing face mask is easily achieved here in my do-it-yourself Blossom Vitamin Moisturising Mask.
+A gentle and nourishing face mask is easily achieved in my Blossom Vitamin Moisturising Mask.
 I have found that this combination of ingredients works really nicely.

 Clay has been used as a beauty and purification ritual dating back to ancient times.

 A clay facial or body mask increases circulation and deeply cleanses the skin.
 They will help to remove toxins, tone and tighten the skin.

 My mask contains base ingredients that deeply moisturise and plump the skin with Sweet Almond and Jojoba oil.
 Sweet Almond Oil has vitamins A, B1, B2, B6, E, high mono and polyunsaturated fatty acids.
 Jojoba Oil has protein, minerals, Plant wax, Vitamin E and even has an SPF4 sun protection.
 The botanical oils help to keep moisture in and compliment dry skin conditions.
 As Green Clay on its own can be a little drying, the addition of Sweet Almond and Jojoba Oil keep the skin moisturised and plump.
 They can help to aid skin by removing toxins and excess sebum and help to relieve dry skin.
 Splash a little water and massage in a circular motion.
 You can choose from Kakadu Plum for Vitamin C or from soothing Aloe Vera.

 There are many clays available to make a mask.
 They are a must-have for your skin routine with the ability to generate heat, due to their high mineral salt content, binding with toxins and also preventing reabsorption into the skin.
 My two favourites are: